 The undersigned DOES HEREBY CERTIFY that:

-1. I am the duly elected and acting Board Secretary of CSJ Ministries Inc., a Minnesota nonprofit corporation; and
+1. I am the duly elected and acting Board Secretary of Accola., a Minnesota nonprofit corporation; and

-2. The foregoing Bylaws, consisting of twelve (12) pages, constitute the original Bylaws of the Corporation as duly adopted by the members of the Board of Directors.
+2. The foregoing Amended and Restated Bylaws, consisting of twelve (12) pages, constitute the Bylaws of the Corporation as duly amended and adopted by the members of the Board of Directors.

-IN WITNESS WHEREOF, I have hereunto subscribed my name as of the ____ day of October, 2023.
+IN WITNESS WHEREOF, I have hereunto subscribed my name as of the ____ day of October, 2024.